Use the Add Data button on the Map tab to create a query layer in your map.

 SQL syntax specific to the database should be used when building a query layer.
-A common example would be as follows: SELECT * FROM Test.dbo.US_States.
+A common example would be as follows: SELECT * FROM Test.myuser.US_States.
 This would result in a query layer containing all rows from the US_States table.
-In the Map, this would display all the United States.
+In the map, this would display all the United States.

-To learn how to use variables in SQL queries, see Use variables in a query layer.
+To learn how to use variables in SQL queries, see Define parameters in a query layer.

 Once the query is created, it must be validated.
 During validation, ArcGIS attempts to determine the properties of the query layer based on the first row returned in the table.

-- Unique identifier field—This is one or many fields used by ArcGIS to uniquely identify the layer.
+The unique identifier is one or many fields used by ArcGIS to identify each row in the table.

-- Geometry type—This determines whether the layer is a point, multipoint, line, or polygon.
+- Geometry type—This determines whether the layer stores point, multipoint, line, or polygon features.